Admission Arrangements For September 2020

-Please read the information given below which gives details of our admission arrangements for the school.
+Please read the information given below which gives details of our admission arrangements for

 The admission policy for our school is determined by Liverpool City Council and is as follows:

 If the school is not oversubscribed all children who apply will be admitted.

 Children with an Education, Health and Care Plan, where the school is named in the Plan, will be admitted.
 Some schools receive more applicants for places than they have places available.
 When this situation occurs it may not be possible to meet all requests for places.
 If a controlled Primary School receives more applications for places than the school has available, places will be allocated in the following priority order:

 Looked after children in the care of the local authority

 Children who were looked after, but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order).

 Children with exceptional medical/social needs.

 Applicants wishing to be considered under this criterion should submit documentary evidence with the preference form by the closing date.
 Senior Council Officers will review the evidence and if necessary take advice from educational professionals, the Local Authority’s medical officer, social workers etc. A decision will be made as to whether your application falls under this criterion based on the evidence supplied.
 If your circumstances change after the closing date or you require further advice or assistance please contact Liverpool Direct Contact Centre on: